SutheeDev/TheDineary/README.md

 - `POST /api/auth/register` -- create an account, sets the session cookie
 - `POST /api/auth/login` -- log in; if 2FA is enabled, returns `{ mfaRequired: true }` and sets a short-lived `mfa_pending` cookie instead of the session cookie
+- `POST /api/auth/google` -- sign in with a Google ID token; creates or links an account
+- `POST /api/auth/forgot-password` -- email a single-use password reset link (1-hour expiry)
+- `POST /api/auth/reset-password` -- exchange the emailed token for a new password
+- `POST /api/auth/verify-email` -- exchange the emailed token to confirm the address (24-hour expiry)
+- `POST /api/auth/resend-verification` -- (protected) send a fresh confirmation link
 - `POST /api/auth/totp/verify` -- complete login by verifying the 6-digit code (uses the `mfa_pending` cookie)
 - `POST /api/auth/totp/setup` -- (protected) start 2FA setup, returns an `otpauth://` URL for the QR code
 - `POST /api/auth/totp/verify-setup` -- (protected) verify the first code and enable 2FA